-Our in-person service are currently suspended during the second lockdown - for details please go to this page.
+Our in-person service are currently suspended - for details please go to this page.

 Kol Nefesh services can be followed from any traditional Ashkenazi prayer book, and we leyen the whole sedra (Torah reading) each week.
 The main difference between our services and a standard Orthodox service is that both men and women may perform any of the functions within the service, without restriction.

 The atmosphere at Kol Nefesh is relaxed and informal.
 There is no dress code and no reserved seats.
 Children are made very welcome, and often come in and out of the services.
 We also engage the children in periodic special programming.

 Rabbi Joel Levy is with us one or two Shabbatot a month, and on certain chaggim.
 On other weeks, members of the community give a d'var Torah.
 Lay members also lead most of our services and do all the leyening (Torah reading).
 Chazan Jacky Chernett supports us with her resonant alto voice and vast knowledge of nusach (traditional melodies).